 - The purpose of this Draft Endorsement Criteria Assessment (DECA) is to determine whether the UK's statutory requirements for endorsement and adoption are met for a set of three amendments to international accounting standards1 issued by the International Accounting Standards Board's (IASB) in 2021 (the "2021 Amendments").
 The 2021 Amendments have an effective date of 1 January 2023 and earlier application is permitted. - 2.
-The UK Endorsement Board (UKEB) was not able to directly influence the 2021 Amendments as the amendments included in this project were developed before the UK's exit from the EU and the creation of the UKEB.
-They were finalised and published by the IASB a few months after EU exit.
+The UK Endorsement Board (UKEB) was not able to directly influence the 2021 Amendments as the amendments included in this project were developed before the creation of the UKEB.
+They were finalised and published by the IASB after EU exit.
 However, the amendments have been subject to public consultation and comments from UK stakeholders were submitted directly to the IASB and/or to the European Financial Reporting Advisory Group (EFRAG) and were fully considered by the IASB when finalising those amendments - 3.
 The UKEB is considering these amendments for endorsement and formal adoption in the UK so that UK entities are able to apply them from the effective date of the amendments of 1 January 2023.